lupyuen/lupyuen.github.io/src/zig.md

 TODO

-Because we will have trouble syncing future updates to the C code
+Because these projects are still actively maintained upstream.
+We will have trouble syncing future updates to the C code

 And we can't afford to make any code changes to the C code, in case the upstream code changes (e.g. new LoRaWAN Regions)